MichaelCurrin/my-github-projects/README.md

 1. Go to the [Personal access tokens](https://github.com/settings/tokens) page of your Github account.
 Or go through Settings then Developer Settings.
 2. Create a token, with read access to your own repos.
+3. Copy the token value.
+    - This will be used in the remote and local build steps.
-3. Copy token value.
-This will not be visible after you leave this screen, however, you can always regenerate the token value.
+    - The value will not be visible after you leave this screen, however, you can always regenerate the token value.

 ## Remote setup

+Netlify:

+1. Ensure you have the repo or a fork in your Github account.
+2. Add the site to Netlify.
+3. Update build command.
+4. Open the URL.

+Github Pages:

+Note that this does not build even with secret set, perhaps because it is not enabled on action or because the plugin is not considered safe.

 1. Ensure you have this repo or a fork in your Github account repos as a public rep.
 2. Edit repo Settings.